propublica/sunlight-congress/source/bills.md

 The date or time of the most recent vote on this bill.

 \* **last_version_on**<br/>
 The date the last version of this bill was published.
+This will be set to the `introduced_on` date until an official version of the bill's text is published.

 ### Titles